Poly Auction Hong Kong Spring Auctions 2024 Officially Concludes

-From the "Magnificent Jewels" sale, the leading lot, a 5.02-carat Fancy Pink Diamond and Diamond Ring, sold for HKD13.2 million.
-In the "Important Watches" slae, an exceptionally fine and rare 18k white gold Patek Philippe Nautilus perpetual calendar wristwatch Ref.
+From the 'Magnificent Jewels' sale, the leading lot, a 5.02-carat Fancy Pink Diamond and Diamond Ring, sold for HKD13.2 million.
+In the 'Important Watches' slae, an exceptionally fine and rare 18k white gold Patek Philippe Nautilus perpetual calendar wristwatch Ref.
 5740/1G, reached the top of the watches sale with a price of HKD1.74 million.
-The "Noble Handbags & Hype Collectibles" sale achieved solid results as well, the most sought-after item being the Limited-Edition Hermès Mauve Sylvestre, Chai, Nata & Lime Epsom Leather Kellydole Picto with Palladium Hardware, selling for over HKD450,000.
+The 'Noble Handbags & Hype Collectibles' sale achieved solid results as well, the most sought-after item being the Limited-Edition Herms Mauve Sylvestre, Chai, Nata & Lime Epsom Leather Kellydole Picto with Palladium Hardware, selling for over HKD450,000.

 The mobile App and online bidding system of Poly Auction Hong Kong have witnessed enthusiastic bidding activities from collectors around the world, including Southeast Asia, the Middle East, Japan, Korea, the United Kingdom, the United States, and more.
 In order to track the collecting trends and satisfy the unique preferences of collectors locally and abroad, Poly Auction Hong Kong is excited to announce a significant milestone in business expansion with the launch of an official eShop, which allows collectors to easily browse and bid on a wide range of global sales items anytime and anywhere.